 The Association's cell in Hydra is treated for the purposes of internal management and GAAP accounting as a subsidiary of the Association.
 However, for the purposes of Solvency II, the Prudential Regulation Authority (PRA) has stated that the Association's cell in Hydra is to be treated as a third-party reinsurer.

-Chart 1 below shows the group structure of the Association.
+Chart 1 below shows the group structure of the Association at 20 February 2019.

 Chart 1: Britannia's corporate structure